QPP123/Toronto-Historical-Data-With-Global-Warming-Public/README.md

-# Tea
+# Analyzing Toronto's Historical Environmental Data to Demonstrate the Effects of Global Warming

 ## Overview

-It is a project about Tea.
+It is a project about analyzing Toronto's Historical Environmental Data to Demonstrate the Effects of Global Warming.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.